Mark-Waldron/OOP_UI/README.md

 #Key Concepts
 The program contains Inheritance for many classes are an extention of the Dimension class.
 This was to reduce the amount of code in the project.

-Polymorphism is found within the the Home class when the checkStatus method creates an Icons object to draw the radio PShape.
-This was to reduce the calling of objects.